 Read More: How to Build My Truck Camping Setup

 Just wondering what your experience has been with the Teton Sports sleeping pad and if it soaks up moisture in rainy environments and humidity.
 I’ve put mattresses in the back of my truck before that soak up moisture like a sponge and they seem to always mold.

-I can honestly say that we never had any problems with it absorbing moisture, I would definitely not characterize it as a sponge.
+I can honestly say that we never had any problems with it absorbing moisture, I would definitely not characterize it like a sponge.
 Though I can’t say that I ever really spilled water directly onto it, perhaps it would then get soggy, but sleeping in humid areas through Central America and never had a problem.

 I like the pad.
 It’s still the best pad that meets my criteria.
 It’s not the perfect pad, but so far as I know, that pad doesn’t exist.
 I wrote a more complete post on sleeping pads on my site, if you haven’t seen it.